Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube

 \textbf{\emph{Results.---}} In this {\it Letter}, we perform a combined analysis of the expected event distribution of the three most significant astrophysical sources (NGC~1068, PKS~1424+240, and TXS~0506+056) observed by IceCube.
 Because the sources are unequally distant from the Earth and have different spectral indices, they are each sensitive to different regions of the $\delta m^2$ parameter space.
 Combining them, we explore for the first time mass-splittings in the range $\delta m^2\in [10^{-21}, 10^{-16}]\si\eV^2$.

 The results of the sensitivity analysis are shown in~\Cref{fig:delta_llh}.
 For TeV sources, the redshift of each source fixes the effective distance, $L_{\text{eff}}$, and thus the scale of the mass-splittings to which it is sensitive.
 The spectral index of each source sets the distribution of its events over energy, which controls the width of the range of mass-splittings to which it is sensitive.
 Thus NGC~1068 and PKS~1424+240, which both have relatively soft spectra but have redshifts three orders apart, are sensitive to two very different, concentrated regions of parameter space.
 Conversely, TXS~0506+056, which has a much softer spectra, is sensitive to a wide region, although its sensitivity is limited by its small best-fit event count (5 events).
-The peaks of the log-likelihood ratio correspond to the maximal predicted event disappearance in each energy bin.
-The dips in the log-likelihood ratio are artifacts of the binning procedure.

 At small values of the mass splitting ($\delta m^2\sim 10^{-21}\si\eV^2$), the sensitivity is dominated by PKS~1424+240, reaching $\sim 5\sigma$ for $\delta m^2\sim 10^{-20}\si\eV^2$.
 Interestingly, mass splittings on the same order have previously been explored using data from supernova SN1987A~\cite{Martinez-Soler:2021unz} (vertical grey-shaded region).
 For masses around $\delta m^2\sim 10^{-18}~\text{eV}^2$, the sensitivity is dominated by NGC~1068.
 The vertical line to the left of the plot indicates the left-edge of the region motivated by a $B-L$ gauge symmetry.